Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 2. Compulsory electives (1):

-- Engineering Competency I, Project Based Learning, or Case Study (Project Based Learning on the Medical, Environmental and IT Innovation and the Role of Public Policy) (2 credits)
+- Engineering Competency I, Project Based Learning, or Case Study (Project Based Learning on the Technological Innovation and the Social Solutions) (2 credits)

 3. Compulsory electives (2):

-- 4credits from "Global society and public policy core"
+- 2 credits or more from "Global society and public policy core"

-4. To pass the Qualifying Examination if you are in the Master's degree program
+4. To pass the Qualifying Examination if you are in the Master's program

 6. To pass the International Project